-Reductions in General Traffic Flows: In addition to the general traffic flow reductions occurring along the indirect study area, there are key reductions in general traffic noted along certain road links within the indirect study area during the PM Peak Hour.
-The key reductions in traffic flows along the indirect study area during the PM Peak Hour are outlined in Table 6.48.
+Reductions in General Traffic Flows: Reductions in General Traffic Flows: In addition to the general traffic flow reductions occurring along the indirect study area, there are key reductions in general traffic noted along certain road links within the indirect study area during the PM Peak Hour.
+They key reductions in traffic flows along the indirect study area during the PM Peak Hour are outlined in Table 6.62.